heywinit/baylag/README.md

 # Baylag

 > *Baylag* — Mongolian for **wealth**.
-> A minimal, offline-first personal finance app built for students, freelancers, and anyone who wants full control over their money.
+> A minimal, offline-first personal finance app built for anyone who wants full control over their money.

 Baylag is your local-first, privacy-respecting finance companion.
 No databases.
 No noise.
 Just your money, your way—with the power to sync it wherever you go.